 Internet connections restricted by captive portals pose a problem in environments like Tails, where all Internet traffic is routed through Tor.
 There's a catch 22 since the portal cannot be reached before Tor is working (and it most likely isn't reachable through Tor any way) and Tor cannot work before logging in to the portal.
 Since most (if not all) of these portals are web based, a web browser with direct Internet access seem required for avoiding this problem.

-- It must run a completely separate Iceweasel profile from the Torified browser's.
+- It must run a completely separate browser profile from the Torified browser.

 - It must be hard to start by mistake.